webealin/homelab-blog/content/posts/how-to-start-a-blog-i/index.md

 ![Blog Landing page](/blog.png)

-Make sure to head over to the [configuration documentation](https://blowfish.page/docs/getting-started/) of Blowfish when you're done with this to tutorial.
+Make sure to head over to the [configuration documentation](https://blowfish.page/docs/getting-started/) of Blowfish when you're done with this tutorial.
 You can check out all the options you can tweak on that page to make the design fit your needs.

 ## Adding some first content